- Melbourne: April 11th

 What is Design?

-Australia's complete digital design conference
+Australia's digital product design conference

 Great design is no longer a nice to have for successful digital products, services and customer experiences.
 It's vitally important.
 Design brings world leading experts across the design spectrum to share their insights and expertise.
 If you are involved with the design of digital product or services, you can't afford to miss this one-of-a-kind Australian event.
 Only in Melbourne, arguably Australia's Design capital.